ArvvenUndomiel/Selenium-Projects/README.md

 This repository will hold projects for automation of various practice websites.
 First website will be https://demoqa.com/ but in time more and more projects will be added.

-Selenium Webdriver Framework
+At the moment automation will be written in C# using Selenium Webdriver and Nunit frameworks.

-POM model
+All projects will be based on the POM design pattern.